How could email marketing still be effective at the ripe old age of 57?

 Send emails that directly sell by reverse-engineering your messaging from the optimized offer.
-The offer makes your sequence convert, but first you have to create a revelation you want the One Reader to have.
+The offer converts your subscribers, but first you must create a revelation you want the one reader to have.
 Leverage their belief, feelings, and knowledge into a converting message that’ll change their perspective on their problem.
 Tie it to your product and position it as the solution.

 For example, send a sequence about related products or a bundle of the best products.

-Send an email detailing a related product and you could get a sell.
+Send an email detailing a related product, and you could get a sale.

-Attract their eyeballs to get their attention and then convert that into interest/curiosity.
+Attract their eyeballs to get their attention and convert them into interest/curiosity.
 Lead them to the next step, holding their hand with entertaining info that informs.
 Accelerate their purchase by speaking to their beliefs until they have a revelation to take you up on your offer.

 Emphasize the benefits that are most important to them.
 Conversion sequences work with all types of content.

-Tied to your incentive to have site visitors sign up, send nurturing email series after your One Reader opts in.
-These sequences are 4-6 emails that regularly convert subscribers to customers by moving them further in their buyer’s journey.
+Tied to your incentive to have site visitors sign up, send nurturing email series after your one reader opts in.
+These campaigns are 4-6 emails that regularly convert subscribers to customers by moving them further in their buyer’s journey.
 Deliver the discount and continue with targeted valuable content that’ll convince subscribers to become customers.

 In time, your subscriber will need your product, so build the relationship and maintain it with a sequence.
 Your brand will stay top of mind; you can provide helpful tips to increase your authority, you can entertain your audience in a fun and unique way.
 Share an update or an announcement in the middle of the sequence.
 Start a conversation and subtly sell your product using a call to action.